chrisbodhi/WasmVM.py/README.md

 #### Running the API

+_Deprecation warning_: The API is being deprecated in favor of loading the VM in the browser, by way of [Pyodide](https://pyodide.org).

 1. Create a Python virtual environment, e.g. `python3 -m venv venv`.
 1. Activate the virtual environment, e.g. `source .venv/bin/activate`.
 1. Install the dependencies, e.g. `pip install -r requirements.txt`.